Tichá

 Tichá is a municipality and village in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 2,000 inhabitants.

 Etymology

 The name literally means 'silent' in Czech.

 Geography

 Tichá is located about 15 km east of Nový Jičín and 25 km south of Ostrava.
 It lies in the Moravian-Silesian Foothills.
 The highest point is the hill Tichavská hůrka at 543 m above sea level.
 The Tichávka Stream flows through the municipality.
 The Lubina River flows along the western municipal border.

 History

 The first written mention of Tichá is from 1359.

 Transport

-The I/58 road from Ostrava to Rožnov pod Radhoštěm passes through the western part of the municipality.
+The I/58 road from Ostrava to Rožnov pod Radhoštěm runs through the western part of the municipality.